-449.01563 "Peer" "Behavioral healthcare peer recovery support [recovery] organization" means a person or agency which, for compensation, provides behavioral healthcare peer recovery support services to persons who are 18 years of age or older and who suffer from mental illness or addiction or identify themselves as at risk for mental illness or addiction.
+449.01563 ["Peer] "Behavioral healtheare peer recovery support [recovery] organization" means a person or agency which, for compensation, provides behavioral healthcare poor recovery support services to persons who are of age or older and who suffer from mental illness or addiction or identify themselves as at risk for mental illness or addiction.]
+(Deleted by amendment.)

 Sec.
-28. NRS 449.01566 is hereby amended to read as
+28. NRS 449.01566 is hereby amended to read as follows:

-449.01566 ["Peer] "Behavioral healthcare peer recover support services" means supportive services relating to mental [health, addiction or] disorders, including, without limitation, substance [abuse] use disorders which:
+449.01566 "Peer f"Behavioral healthcare peer recovers support services" means supportive services relating to mental health, addiction or fdisorders, including, without limitation, substance abuse fuse disorders which:

-- 1. Do not require the person offering the supportive services to be licensed. - 2.
-Are offered to a person in need of such services. - [3.]
-2. May include, without limitation: - (a) Helping to stabilize such a person; - (b) Helping such a person with recovery; - (c) Helping such a person to access community-based behavioral health care: - (d) Assisting such a person during a crisis situation or an 40 41 intervention: - (e) Providing assistance with preventive care; - 43 (f) Providing strategies and education relating to the whole 44 health needs of such a person; and

-(g) Providing encouragement, peer mentoring and training in self-advocacy and self-direction to such a person.
+- Do not require the person offering the supportive services to be certified or licensed H unless the person: - (a) Is engaging in the practice of providing behavioral healthcare peer recovery support specialist services, as defined in section 5 of this act; and (b) Is not exempt from the provisions of chapter 641C of NRS pursuant to - NRS 641C.130.
+Are offered to a person in need of such services. - May include, without limitation: - (a) Helping to stabilize such a person; - (b) Helping such a person with recovery; - (c) Helping such a person to access community-based behavioral health care; - (d) Assisting such a person during a crisis situation or an intervention; - (e) Providing assistance with preventive care; - (f) Providing strategies and education relating to the whole health needs of such a person; and - (g) Providing encouragement, peer mentoring and training in self-advocacy and self-direction to such a person.

-449.03015 A person who is licensed pursuant to this chapter as a facility for the dependent or a medical facility and who employs persons to provide behavioral healthcare peer recovery support services is not required to obtain an additional license as a behavioral healthcare peer recovery support [recovery] organization.
+Sec.
+29. NRS 449.03015 is hereby amended to read as follows: 449.03015 A person who is licensed pursuant to this chapter as a facility for the dependent or a medical facility and who employs persons to provide behavioral healtheure poor recovery support services is not required to obtain an additional license as a behavioral healthcare poor recovery support [recovery] organization.]
+(Deleted by amendment.)